About Bastion configuration settings

 The Bastion Shareable Link feature lets users connect to a target resource using Azure Bastion without accessing the Azure portal.

 When a user without Azure credentials clicks a shareable link, a webpage opens that prompts the user to sign in to the target resource via RDP or SSH.
-Users authenticate using username and password or private key, depending on what you have configured in the Azure portal for that target resource.
+Users authenticate using username and password or private key, depending on what you configured in the Azure portal for that target resource.
 Users can connect to the same resources that you can currently connect to with Azure Bastion: VMs or virtual machine scale set.

-Method Value Links Requires Standard SKU
+Method Value Links Requires Standard SKU or higher

 Azure portal Shareable Link Configure Yes